-Native Speakers\ (Defined as high school graduates from a Spanish-speaking country.): Choose a different specialization.
+Native Speakers+ (Defined as high school graduates of Spanish-speaking countries.)
+Native speakers are not eligible for the Spanish specialization.

 U.S. Hispanics+ (Defined as students who have passed the Spanish Diagnostic Placement Examination.
 Examination must be passed prior to enrollment in Spanish 281 and 381.)